See your personalised rates

 - Search multiple banks and lenders who can approve you

 Surviving in this fast-paced, digital world without a laptop can leave you two steps behind the rest.
 Whether you use it for work or for organising your life, having a computer is almost a necessity.
 The trouble is, they don’t come cheap, especially if you want a good one.
 Thankfully, you have a number of options when it comes to funding a new laptop or computer.

 To help you afford a new computer, there are several different options for you to consider:

-- Credit card.
-With a credit card, you can purchase your new laptop and pay it off over an extended period of time in instalments.
-You might want to consider a 0% purchase card to give you an interest-free period.
 If you have a bad credit rating, or no credit history at all, look at the option of a credit builder credit card as they are designed for such customers.
 The terms are less favourable, but you’ll have all the same benefits as a credit card.

-- In-store finance.
 Many shops offer in-store finance to help customers afford expensive products.
 With in-store finance, you can spread the cost of your new laptop over a period of time to suit you, with many companies offering a 0% interest period.

 If you have decided that a provider’s loan is right for you, simply fill in the application form for the loan via its website.
 You will need proof of the following:

 Don’t let a broken or slow computer get you down!
 Whether you use your computer for work or just for social use, there are several options to help you to afford a new one – a personal loan being one option to consider.